HTTP Connection & Authorization

 Check for Token Validity

-To check the remaining validity of your Access Token, call the TokenValidity endpoint without parameters, using your Access Token as the Bearer token.You may use HTTP GET or POST, both will work the same.
+To check the remaining validity of your Access Token, call the TokenValidity endpoint without parameters, using your Access Token in the Authorization header.

 {